 Toll Public Interest Center

 Through its oversight of the pro bono program, TPIC has the opportunity to work with all law students.
-Penn Carey Law offers a broad array of pro bono opportunities that focus on impactful service and professional skill development.
-In addition to administering the pro bono graduation requirement, TPIC is home to all of the Law School’s public interest programming, including the Toll Public Interest Scholars & Fellows Programs and the Public Interest Experience (PIE).
+The Law School offers a broad array of pro bono opportunities that focus on impactful service and professional skill development.

 From the Edward V. Sparer Symposium, to Public Interest Week, to the Public Interest Overnight Retreat - and much, much more - TPIC works hard to provide service-minded students with timely, relevant opportunities to build knowledge & skills while also fostering community and furthering conversations about the most important issues of our time.Learn more

 As part of the University of Pennsylvania Law School’s historic commitment to public service, the Leo Model Foundation Government Service & Public Affairs Initiative prepares students and alumni to be leaders in the government and policymaking arenas.
 Through the initiative, which launched thanks to the generous gift of the Leo Model Foundation, students and faculty engage with some of the most pressing government and public policies issues of the day.Learn more

 Financial Support for Public Interest

 Learn more about financing and support for public service opportunities at the Law School.

 Visit the Law School’s Office of Career Strategy to learn about careers in the public sector.